 The paper is structured as follows.
-The purpose of Section \ref{sec:1} is to introduce the main theorem.
-In Section \ref{sec:2}, we apply an invertible transformation to reduce the linearized operator to an operator with constant coefficients plus a remainder under non-resonance conditions.
-Subsequently, considering $\epsilon$ in a domain that excludes the origin $\epsilon=0$ and a priori bound for the high Sobolev norms of the solution, we verify the invertibility of the linearized operator, which is the crucial ingredient in the Nash--Moser method.
+Section \ref{sec:1} states the main theorem.
+In Section \ref{sec:2}, we construct an invertible transformation to reduce the linearized operator to an operator with constant coefficients plus a remainder under non-resonance conditions.
+Subsequently, by considering $\epsilon$ in a domain that excludes the origin $\epsilon=0$ and a priori bounds for the high Sobolev norms of the solution, we prove the invertibility of the linearized operator, which is the crucial ingredient in the Nash--Moser method.
 Then we provide a proper estimate for its inverse.
-In Section \ref{sec:3}, we construct the Nash--Moser iteration scheme and complete the proof of the main theorem.
+In Section \ref{sec:3}, we present the Nash--Moser iteration scheme and complete the proof of the main theorem.